 [Sacrificial customs and the Magians]

-132 The following is their method of sacrifice to the aforementioned gods: when about to sacrifice, they do not build altars or kindle fire, nor do they employ libations, music, fillets, or barley meal.
+132 The following is their method of sacrifice to the gods mentioned above: when about to sacrifice, they do not build altars or kindle fire, nor do they employ libations, music, fillets, or barley meal.
 When a man wishes to sacrifice to one of the gods, he leads a beast to an open space.
 Then he calls on the god while wearing a myrtle wreath on his tiara.
-(2) It is not lawful for the sacrificer To pray for blessings for himself only; instead he prays that the king and all the Persians will be well, for he counts himself among them.
+(2) It is not lawful for the sacrificer to pray for blessings for himself only; instead he prays that the king and all the Persians will be well, for he counts himself among them.
 He then cuts the sacrificial victim limb from limb into portions.
 After boiling the flesh, he spreads the softest grass, trefoil usually, and places all of it on this.
 (3) Then, when he has arranged each piece in this way, a Magian (Magus) [i.e. Persian priest] comes near and chants over it the song of the birth of the gods, as the Persian tradition relates it.
 For no sacrifice can be offered without a Magian.
 Then after a little while the sacrificer carries away the flesh and uses it as he pleases.

 133 The day which every man values most is his own birthday.
 On this day, he thinks it is right to serve a larger meal than on other days: oxen, horses, camels or asses are roasted whole in ovens and set before the rich people.
-On the other had, the poorer serve less valuable cattle.
+On the other hand, the poorer serve less valuable cattle.
 (2) Persians’ courses are few but the desserts that follow are many and not all served together.
 This is why the Persians say that Greeks leave the table while still hungry, because not much dessert is set before Greeks.
 If such desserts were also given to Greeks, as the Persians say, the Greeks would never stop eating.

 (3) Persians favour wine.
 No one may vomit or urinate in another’s presence: this is prohibited among them.
 Moreover, it is their custom to deliberate about the most serious matters when they are drunk.
 (4) Whatever they approve in their [drunken] deliberations, the master of the household (where they deliberate) proposes it to them on the next day.
 If they still approve of it while sober, they act on it, but if not, they drop it.
 And if they have deliberated about a matter when sober, they decide upon it when they are drunk.